melektron/epaper_picture_frame/docs/README.md

 ]
 ```

-In the end, we endet up with this pallette which looks almost like the original, except truer reds and maybe better greens:
+In the end, we endet up with this palette which looks almost like the original, except truer reds and maybe better greens:

 ```jsonc
 // pal8